Transport properties of stochastic fluids: Theoretical Expectations

 This function behaves as $K(x)\simeq x^2$ for $x\ll 1$ and $K(x) \simeq (3\pi/8)x^3$ for $x\gg 1$.
 The first term in eq.~(\ref{Gamk:Kaw}) corresponds to model B behavior, $\Gamma_k\simeq \kappa\, \chi_\phi^{-1} k^2$, where the susceptibility has the Ornstein-Zernike form $\chi_\phi = \xi^2/(1+(k\chi)^2$.
 The second term encodes the critical behavior in model H. If the correlation length is large, $\xi\gg (6\pi \eta_R\kappa) /T$, then the small momentum behavior is $\Gamma_k \simeq T k^2/(6\pi \eta_R\xi)$.
 If we define the renormalized conductivity $\kappa_R$ by $\Gamma_k=\kappa_R\chi_\phi^{-1}k^2$ then we conclude that $\kappa_R \sim \xi^{x_\kappa}$ with $x_\kappa=1$.

 Within this model we have assumed that the renormalized viscosity $\eta_R$ is approximately constant.
 This assumption can be checked by computing the diagram in Fig.~\ref{fig:1loop-visc}(b) using the full propagator with the self energy $\Xi(\omega,k)\simeq \Gamma_k$ included.
-This calculation gives a weak divergence in the viscosity,
+This calculation gives a weak divergence of the viscosity in $d=3$ dimensions,

 implying that the Kawasaki approximation is approximately self-consistent.
 The critical exponents $x_\kappa$ and $x_\eta$ satisfy a scaling relation

 where $\eta^*$ is the static correlation function exponent.
 Historically, this relation was first obtained from a physical argument described in \cite{Arcovito:1969,Hohenberg:1977ym}.
 Using renormalization group arguments it was also shown that eq.~(\ref{x-kappa-eta}) follows from the symmetries of the stochastic effective action \cite{Siggia:1976}.
 These symmetries also imply a relation between the dynamical critical exponent $z$ and the scaling of the transport coefficients